Shopify/shopify-api-ruby/docs/usage/rest.md

 end
 ```

-Similarly, when using REST wrappers the `next_page_info` and `prev_page_info` can be found on the Resource class and passed as the page_info query param in other requests.
+Similarly, when using REST resources the `next_page_info` and `prev_page_info` can be found on the Resource class and passed as the page_info query param in other requests.

 An example of this is shown below: